Rutigliano

 The Norman Tower in the historic center is the only survivor of the four towers that originally made up the fortress, connected by a high wall.
 The tower is 34 meters high and 8.3 meters wide, with a square plan and walls 1.90 meters thick.
 Its construction dates back to the 11th century.

-Church of Santa Maria della Colonna and San Nicola
+Chiesa Santa Maria della colonna e San Nicola

 What to eat in Rutigliano?
 Where to eat in Rutigliano?